Understanding API Contract Manufacturing in the Modern Era

 Measuring & Reporting Sustainability Metrics

 Transparency is integral to sustainability.
-There is a growing number of companies producing comprehensive sustainability reports containing information about:
+There is a growing number of companies producing comprehensive sustainability reports containing information about:- Carbon emissions (Scope 1, 2 and 3)

 - Water and energy consumption